albertattard/java-boot-camp/docs/09-generics/05-variance.md

 This is very convenient as while the `totalArea()` method can iterate the given list, it cannot add values to it.

-{% include custom/note.html details="" %}
+{% include custom/note.html details="This is not equivalent to immutable lists and items can still be removed from the list.
+This only prevents new items to be added to the list." %}

 ## Contravariance

-We can use generics to control what we can do and cannot do to a collection.
-Using [covariance](#covariance) we can read from a list but we cannot write to the list.
-Using contravariance we can (_somewhat_) achieve the opposite.
+We can use generics to control what we can add and cannot do to a collection.
+Using [covariance](#covariance) we can read from a list but we cannot add items to the list.
+Using contravariance we can achieve the _opposite_: we are able add to the list, but we are not expected to read items from the list (at least in the type we expect these items to be).
 Consider the following example.

 {% include custom/dose_not_compile.html %}